-Figure 5: Left) Photograph of a red scarf and red theatre gel demonstrating different colored translucency shadow phenomena that can be simulated by our method.
+Figure 5: Left) Photograph of a red scarf and red theatre gel demonstrating different colored translucency shadow phenomena.
 The scarf's appearance arises from partial coverage (α) by opaque "red" threads.
 The gel's appearance is due to preferential transmission of "red" light.
 Note the difference in shadow color.
-Right) A similar virtual scene rendered with a Colored Stochastic Shadow Map.
+Right) A similar virtual scene rendered by CSSM.